BrianLusina/Croesus/README.md

 # Arco Project

-This is a containerized application with the server having a contained flask application, client running a ReactJS application with a PostgreSQL data backend and redis client to manage sessions in the server.
+This is a containerized application with the server having a contained [Flask](http://flask.pocoo.org/) application, client running a [ReactJS](https://facebook.github.io/react/) application with a [PostgreSQL](https://www.postgresql.org/) data backend and [Redis](https://redis.io/) to manage sessions in the server.

 Each container can be build separately and all are put together with `docker-compose`

-### Requirements
+### Requirements and setup

 There are a couple of things you need to have before hand as you set up this project: